silverstripe/developer-docs/en/12_Project_Governance/05_Release_policy.md

 - **Silverstripe CMS version**: The version number corresponding to a Silverstripe CMS release, e.g. "6.1"
 - **Silverstripe CMS release**: A combined release of commercially supported modules which together make up Silverstripe CMS.
 Also known as a "stable release"
-- **Silverstripe CMS major version series**: All Silverstripe CMS versions that start with the same whole number, e.g. "6.0", "6.1", and "6.2" are all in the same "CMS 6" major release series
+- **Silverstripe CMS major version series**: All Silverstripe CMS versions that start with the same whole number, e.g. "6.0", "6.1", and "6.2" are all in the same "CMS 6" major version series

 ### Pre-release definitions